Developing storm will spread rain across eastern U.S.; thunderstorms in the Southeast

 Sunday Night Northwest winds 30 to 40 mph with gusts to around 60 mph.
 Mostly cloudy.
 A 20 percent chance of snow until midnight.
 Areas of blowing snow until midnight.
 Lows 7 below to 4 above zero.
 Wind chill readings 23 below to 33 below zero.

 Monday Northwest winds 25 to 35 mph with gusts to around 60 mph.
 Mostly cloudy with a 20 percent chance of snow.
 Areas of blowing snow.
 Highs 2 to 19.

 Monday Night Northwest winds 20 to 30 mph with gusts to around 45 mph.
 Mostly cloudy with a 10 percent chance of snow.
 Areas of blowing snow.
 Lows 5 below to 5 above zero.

 Tuesday And Tuesday Night Windy.
 Mostly cloudy.
-A 10 percent chance of thunderstorms.
-Highs 32 to 59.
-Lows 19 to 36.
+Highs 19 to 31.
+Lows 14 to 22.

 Wednesday Through Saturday Windy.
 Partly cloudy.
 Highs 26 to 42.
 Lows 13 to 27.